flutter/website/src/docs/cookbook/forms/text-field-changes.md

 // Define a corresponding State class.
 // This class holds data related to the Form. class _MyCustomFormState extends State<MyCustomForm> {
-  // Create a text controller and use it to retrieve the current value
+  // Create a text controller.
+Later, use it to retrieve the
-  // of the TextField.
-  final myController = TextEditingController();
+  // current value of the TextField. final myController = TextEditingController();

   @override
   void dispose() {
-    // Clean up the controller when the widget is removed from the widget tree. myController.dispose();
+    // Clean up the controller when the widget is removed from the
+    // widget tree.
+    myController.dispose();
     super.dispose();
   }